benlenarts/Drag.Flick/README.md

 Drag.Flick
 ==========

-Drag extension that adds inertia to the movement after the object is released, similar to certain popular touch interfaces.
+Drag extension that adds momentum to the dragged object: after the object is released it decelerates instead of stopping immediately.
+This mimics the flick gesture of certain popular touch interfaces.

 How to use
 ----------

-Simply use `Drag.Flick` instead of `Drag`:
+Simply instantiate `Drag.Flick` where you would normally use `Drag`:

 	#JS
 	var myDrag = new Drag.Flick('anElement');